userfront/survey-dev/README.md

 module.exports = server;
 ```

-Now when we start the server:
+Now when we have the server running with:

 ```
-node server.js
+nodemon server.js
 ```

 And visit http://localhost:5000/ping

-The terminal should note the DB connection:
+The terminal should initiate the database connection:

 ```
 Executing (default): SELECT 1+1 AS result
 ```

-### Add a table to the DB
+### Add a table to the database

 We will use Sequelize-CLI to add a table using migrations.